licium/OCCP/docs/main.md

 *Fig.: layer model*

-The specification of the ISCC provides a way to generate unique identifiers for digital media assets.
+The specification of the ISCC provides a way to generate unique identifiers for digital media content.
 The decentralised cross-chain registry protocol creates a ledger of transactions that associate identifiers with pseudonymous registrants of ISCCs, assertions or claims.
 The OCCP suggests a way to connect a pseudonymous registrant